 So, that’s the short version of the genesis of Mexico Premiere.
 Please check us out from time to time and tell your friends about the site.

 David has traveled Mexico extensively, from the Chiapas jungles to the deserts of Baja by train, foot, auto, bus and plane.
 Since everyone always asks, his favorite place is the “next place…most likely with a beach and not many people”.
 He is the founder of the non-profit charity, One Town at a Time (www.onetownatatime.com), whose mission is to help the rural villages of Mexico towards sustainability.
-David published “The Mexico File…the Newsletter for Mexicophiles” from 1995 – 2007, and has a consulting business for people who are thinking of moving to and/or buying property in Mexico. www.movetomexico.com
+David published “The Mexico File…the Newsletter for Mexicophiles” from 1995 – 2007, and has a travel business for people looking for golf vacations in Cabo.

 A San Diego State University graduate, David lives with his wife, Felice, and his kids, Tanner and Nicolette, in San Diego when he’s not beating around Mexico.
 You can contact David by email at firstname.lastname@example.org.

 Sort of like Margaritas and Mariachis, Lisa Coleman has become a fixture in Mexico.
 She worked in Mexico for more than 13 years as both a travel writer and (in the latter part of that run) instructor for the nationwide “Mexico Expert” seminar series.
 Being Anglo and blonde, Lisa is more than happy to stand on a soapbox about women traveling alone through Mexico… of which she whole heartedly believes is okay if you have your wits about you.